Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Results

-Note that none of these 12 features should be abandoned, even for ``PRmerger'', the least used feature in prediction (when predicting ``star'', this feature is used in 60\% of cases).
+Note that none of these features should be abandoned.
+For feature ``closePR'', the least used feature in prediction, when predicting ``closeISSUE'', this feature still gets 13\% score of these cases.

-That said, we would be hard pressed to say that Table~\ref{tbl:frq} indicates that only a small subset of the \tbl{feature} features are outstandingly the most important.
-While Table~\ref{tbl:frq} suggests that some feature pruning might be useful, overall we would suggest that using all of these features might be the best policy in most cases.
+That said, it would be hard pressed to say that Table~\ref{tbl:frq} indicates that only a small subset of the \tbl{feature} features are outstandingly most important.
+While Table~\ref{tbl:frq} suggests that some feature pruning might be useful, overall we would suggest that using all of these features might be the best practice in most cases.